How to improve your fuel economy

 Avoid air conditioning

-Using your vehicle’s air conditioning can increase your fuel consumption by as much as 10%.
+Using your vehicle’s air conditioning can increase your fuel consumption.

 In slow moving traffic, rolling down the windows is more sensible as your engine is already being overworked and your air conditioning adds to this strain.